This is my third trip report about 2 weeks of traveling around Ukraine and Moldova.

 I did a quick stretching routine followed by usual handstand practice.
 Shot a few photos of me doing a handstand and headed back to the hotel.

 Then we brainstormed a bit about our plans for today and someone suggested visiting Dolphinarium.
 I have never seen a Dolphin show before.
 The last time I considered going there was in Mallorca, but ticket prices turned me off.

-We had plenty of time, so we walk all the way to famous Potemkin Stairs, explored nearby the city center and then grabbed an Uber to make it back in time.
+We had plenty of time, so we walk to the famous Potemkin Stairs, explored nearby the city center, and then grabbed an Uber to make it back in time.